-The PUK D6 is a micro-pulse TIG welder.
-The welding process is controlled by the central control and regulation unit of the PUK D6.
-For a precise welding process and a perfect result, the welding process is continuously monitored and the target parameters are adjusted as required using control algorithms.
-The energy pulses generated by the power source are transferred to the workpiece via the handpiece included in the scope of delivery and its electrode, thereby carrying out the welding process.
+The PUK D6.1 is a micro-pulse TIG welding unit.
+The welding process is controlled by the central control and regulation unit of the PUK D6.1.
+For a precise welding process and perfect results, the parameters, visible on the integrated display, can be adjusted at any time using the rotary-push control.
+The welding process is carried out using the handpiece and its electrode included in the scope of delivery.